Sandip Burman

 Sandip Burman is a tabla player from Durgapur, West Bengal, India.

 After his initial training with Shri Sudhir Roy, he began a long discipleship with Pandit Shymal Bose.
 Sandip's performances are marked with spontaneous innovation and tonal purity even when he is delivering complex rhythmic patterns at high speed.
 His initial trip to the USA was sponsored by the founder of Transcendental Meditation and Beatles guru Maharishi Mahesh Yogi.

 Sandip Burman either performs for shows across the world or attends school-sponsored performances.
 In these lessons he is known to take the same care of warming up and playing as if it were a real performance.
 He tunes his 20 string sitar and tabla for around an hour prior to his lesson.
 Once all the students surround him he begins to play - a wide display of improvisation that seems to come from his soul.
 After he performs on sitar he leaves a portion of the clinic open for questions to get to know him and learn from him.
 Then he moves to his expertise, the tabla.
 His hands fly through the drums at lightning speed and precision filling the area with a melody rather than a beat.

-Sandip has played with Ravi Shankar and countless jazz greats, including Jack DeJohnette, Al Di Meola, Randy Brecker, Howard Levy, Paul McCandless, Andy Narell, Victor Wooten, Bela Fleck and many others.
+Sandip has played with Ravi Shankar and countless jazz greats, including Jack DeJohnette, Al Di Meola, Randy Brecker, Howard Levy, Paul McCandless, Andy Narell, and many others.

 Sandip worked with Danny Elfman and contributed to the soundtrack of Tim Burton's film, Mars Attacks!, and an IBM commercial.
 Sandip has recorded with Dr. L. Subramaniam and is showcased on the album Global Fusion from Warner Brothers.